webpack/webpack.js.org/src/content/api/compilation-object.md

 - `entry` - entry dependency.
 - `name` - the name of entry.
 - `callback` - function to be invoked when addEntry finishes.

-### prefetch

-`function (context, dependency, callback)`

-Creates a module from a given dependency.

-Parameters:

-- `context` - context path.
-- `dependency` - the dependency that was used to create the module.
-- `callback` - module callback that sends a module up one level.

 ### rebuildModule